DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-4/digital-audio-data/_index.md

 ![](digital.png)

 {{% note %}}
 What happens in the ADC and DAC?
-This is the process of digitization.
-Analog and digital signals are totally different ways of representing sound.
+The process of digitization.
+Analog and digital signals are different ways of representing sound.

-We can think of digital like a light switch, its either on or off, where analog is a continuous signal without discrete states.
+We can think of digital as a light switch, on or off, whereas analog is a continuous signal without discrete states.

 {{%/note %}}